getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/capturing-errors.md

 ## Handled Errors

-The Sentry SDK contains several methods that you can utilize to **explicitly** report errors, events and custom messages in except clauses, critical areas of your code, etc.
+The Sentry SDK contains several methods that you can utilize to **explicitly** report errors, events, and custom messages in except clauses, critical areas of your code, etc.

 ### Capture Exception